 Last words of Jacques de Molay: “I confess that I am indeed guilty of the greatest infamy.
 But the infamy is that I lied.
 I lied by admitting to disgusting charges laid against my Order.
 I declare that the Order is innocent.
 Its purity and saintliness have never been defiled.
 In truth, I have testified otherwise, but I did so from fear of horrible tortures.”

 Did they worship John the Baptist?
 Only God is worshipped, not his cousin.
 We know that John’s birth was miraculous, that his father was High Priest of the Jerusalem Temple.
-Named after Jonathan, King David’s best friend, not after his father, the high priest, as had been expected.
-We know John was an ascetic with a simple diet.
+Named after Jonathan, King David’s best friend, not after Zachariah, the high priest, as had been expected.
+We know John was an ascetic with a simple lifestyle.
 We know he bathed people in the Jordan river, calling for forgiveness and prophesying about the coming of the messiah.
 He was imprisoned and beheaded for political activism.
 We don’t know a lot more about him, very little compared to the huge body of prophetic and other testimony we have about the life and death of Jesus, who was the equivalent to Elisha taking the coat from Elijah in the Old Testament.

 When the Templars were arrested, many were tortured and murdered.
-James (sometimes called Jacob, sometimes Jacques, as James was often corrupted to Jacques as in Jacques de Compostella).
-He was approx 70 years of age and had recently been made Grand Master.
-With complex intrigue, he was pressured to join his Order to the Hospitallers which he refused.
-The Templars had not had a success in the Holy Land.
-God had not been on their side in battle .He was arrested and imprisoned.
-The Vatican archives are clear on the strategy to discredit the Order.
-With little evidence beyond accusations (for which there were no consequences for falsehoods), the inquisition tortured the soldiers.
+James (sometimes called Jacob, sometimes Jacques, as James was a corruption to Jacques as in Jacques de Compostella).
+He was approx 70 years of age when made Grand Master.
+With complex intrigue, he was pressured to unite his Templar Order to the Hospitallers which he refused.
+The Templars had not had a success in the Holy Land for many decades.
+God had not been on their side in battle.
+De Molay was arrested and imprisoned.
+The Vatican archives are clear on the strategy to discredit the entire Order.
+With little evidence beyond accusations (for which there were no consequences for falsehoods), the inquisition tortured them.
 One Templar was foot roasted to such a severe degree that the flesh fell off exposing the bones which he carried in a bag as he crawled along the judgment hall.
-De Molay is said by some to have been scourged and crucified - but lived = the Shroud of Turin, an early photograph of his body.
+De Molay was said by some to have been scourged and crucified - but lived = the Shroud of Turin, being an early photograph of his body.
 Whilst under extreme torture, the men confessed to all kinds of sinfulness.
-As all sin is forgivable, they could go free after receiving absolution, which was granted to them by the Pope.
+As all sin is forgivable; they could go free after receiving absolution, which was granted to them by the Pope.
 However, they were not guilty of these sins, and despite being able to go free, they retracted their confessions, saying they only confessed because they were tortured.
-This retraction, proving their innocence of the sins, signed their death warrant, and they were deemed a recalcitrant heretic and would be burnt alive, a slow and horrific death that demonstrated to the world that they were innocent of the accusations and died Christian martyrs.
+This retraction, proving their innocence of the heresy, signed their death warrant, and they were deemed recalcitrant heretics and would be burnt alive, a slow and horrific death that demonstrated to the world that they were innocent of the accusations.
+They died Christian martyrs.

 By Wendy Stokes https://wendystokes.co.uk